 Overall, gun homicides in the three Project Longevity cities have fallen by more than 50%—from 114 in 2012 to 55 in 2016.
 While New Haven has seen the bulk of this success, Bridgeport and Hartford have also experienced significant reductions in violence, although a recent uptick in these two other Project Longevity sites may be the result of recent budget cuts.

-More resources and a renewed commitment by the state are needed to sustain and bolster the gains made by Project Longevity, as recent state budget cuts have created a potential threat to the program’s efficacy and sustainability.
+In 2021, Connecticut passed legislation expanding Project Longevity to Waterbury and establishing a minimum standard for implementation across the state.22 But more resources and a renewed commitment by the state are needed to sustain and bolster the gains made by Project Longevity, as recent state budget cuts have created a potential threat to the program’s efficacy and sustainability.

-For 2018, Connecticut allocated just $550,000 for Project Longevity, which represents a substantial cut to a program that has received as much as $940,000 in recent years.22 In 2017, efforts to balance the budget resulted in dramatic funding cuts to the program.
+For 2018, Connecticut allocated just $550,000 for Project Longevity, which represents a substantial cut to a program that has received as much as $940,000 in recent years.23 In 2017, efforts to balance the budget resulted in dramatic funding cuts to the program.
 According to federal officials, cuts resulted in the statewide coordinator, three project managers, and a service provider working without pay or with reassurance of being paid retroactively.
-Two other Project Longevity employees were compelled to resign.23
+Two other Project Longevity employees were compelled to resign.24

 Proposed budget cuts to Project Longevity threaten the state’s progress, while Connecticut should instead strive to meet the state’s ongoing need.
 Despite a significant dip in 2016, violence in Bridgeport and Hartford is back on the rise.
 Between 2016 and 2017, homicides in these cities increased by 52% and 38% respectively, and a new municipality, Waterbury, emerged as another source of violence in Connecticut, experiencing the 3rd-most homicides in the state in 2017.